ErikSeguinte/ex-3e-tracker-Python/README.md

 ## Features

 *   Keeps track of Initiative, Initiative Break, initiative shift, and Crash
-*   Handles battle groups(inert initiative) and creatures with legendary size (Cannot be crashed unless damage > 10
+*   Handles battle groups(inert initiative) and creatures with legendary size (Cannot be crashed unless damage > 10)
+  *   Note that Legendary Size and Inert Initative are mutually exclusive.
+Their rule sets initative wise are not compatible.
+(Though it is my belief that battle groups of tyrant lizards should be encouraged!)
 *   A round progress bar at the bottom to help remind you about regaining motes.
     `todo: Option to have a new round popup message?`
 *   Automatically resets to base initiative if a character survives 3 turns in crash,